Keolis intègre de plus en plus l’IA et l’intelligence artificielle générative dans ses activités (Image générée par IA)

 Chief Innovation Officer - Keolis

-"We are gradually enhancing the skills of our employees, through training program and webinars, to enable them to adopt best practices, integrate AI into their business expertise and stay informed of the latest technological advances."
+"We are gradually upgrading the skills of our employees, thanks to training programs and the provision of high-performance tools, to enable them to appropriate best practices, integrate AI into their business expertise and benefit from the latest technological advances."

-Anticipating ridershipin real time thanks to artificial intelligence
+Anticipating peak traffic in real time thanks to artificial intelligence

 Artificial intelligence to reduce wait times